Solar CUF/PLF Calculator

 In utility-scale projects, CUF is most commonly evaluated on a monthly or annual basis.
 Daily CUF values are generally avoided because short-term weather variation introduces excessive noise.

-Why This Calculator Uses DC Capacity
+Why This Calculator Accepts Both DC and AC Capacity

 Why This Calculator Uses Days Instead of Hours